 Ms. Gitlin serves as co-chair of the Institute for Cross Cultural Management (ICCM) steering committee.
 She is President/Owner of Global Passages in Melbourne, Fl.
 Her company provides international trade consulting for medium and large-sized businesses.
 Ms. Gitlin has 20 years of experience in retailing, manufacturing and importing/exporting consumer packaged goods in a global environment.
 Prior to owning Global Passages, she was VP of Imports and Product Development for General Foam Plastics Corporation, a manufacturer and importer/exporter of seasonal products.
 Additionally, she served 9 years with Wal-Mart in various merchandising and international positions with responsibilities involving trade with over 26 different countries.
 Previously, she served 4 years as a Lieutenant in the US Army.
 Ms. Gitlin teaches Cross Cultural Management, Global Business Perspectives and Essentials of Business Development courses at Florida Institute of Technology’s College of Business.
 She is currently a Ph.D. candidate in Industrial/Organizational Psychology at Florida Institute of Technology with an International Concentration.
 She is a member of the Society for Industrial and Organizational Psychologists and Rotary International.

 Mr. Curry has trained over 20,000 leaders and individual contributors from companies around the world including Roche, Kraft, Disney, Ford Visteon, and the largest NASA contractor, United Space Alliance, among others.
 Currently President of Quality Learning International, he has facilitated scores of leadership programs in North America, Europe, Asia, and Latin America.
 Curtis served as Director of Training, Center for Business & Industry, Miami-Dade College; Director, World Trade Institute of the Americas; and Director, Peace Corps Training Center for Honduras and Nicaragua (Entrena/CHP).
 He has spearheaded the development of over 100 courses and workshops, is certified in a number of DDI, Covey, CCL, CPP, Center for Conflict Dynamics, Herrmann International, and Zenger-Miller products, and is a qualified administrator for Kozai Group’s Global Competencies Inventory and Intercultural Effectiveness Scale.
-He teaches international management and global leadership at Florida Institute of Technology.
-He speaks fluent Spanish (has taught more than two dozen leadership workshops in Spanish), French and conversational Portuguese.
+He speaks fluent Spanish, French and conversational Portuguese.
 He is a member of the Worldwide Association of Business Coaches, the International Association of Coaches, the American Society for Training and Development (ASTD), and the Society for Intercultural Education, Training, and Research.